kubernetes/enhancements/keps/sig-storage/2268-non-graceful-shutdown/README.md

 #### E2E tests

 *   Added E2E tests to validate workloads move successfully to another running node when a node is shutdown: https://github.com/kubernetes/kubernetes/blob/master/test/e2e/storage/non_graceful_node_shutdown.go
-    * Feature gate for `NodeOutOfServiceVolumeDetach` is disabled, feature is not active.
     * Feature gate for `NodeOutOfServiceVolumeDetach` is enabled.
 Add `out-of-service` taint after node is shutdown:
       * Verify workloads are moved to another node successfully.
       * Verify the `out-of-service` taint is removed after the shutdown node is cleaned up.